steamboat-dev/frontend/README.md

 # frontend
-Frontend for steamboat, where configuration happens
+Frontend for steamboat, where configuration happens.